May 3, 2023

 For more information on regulated coal ash sites in Alabama and throughout the U.S., see Mapping the Coal Ash Contamination.

-19 Unregulated Coal Ash Legacy Ponds and Inactive Landfills in Colorado (ash dumps exempted from the 2015 Coal Ash Rule)
+19 Coal Ash Legacy Ponds and Inactive Landfills in Colorado

-In addition, Colorado hosts at least 19 unregulated inactive coal ash landfills and legacy ponds that escape federal regulation.
-The exact number remains unknown because utilities are not required to report these sites.
+In addition, Colorado hosts at least 19 inactive coal ash landfills and legacy ponds that escaped federal regulation.
+The exact number remains unknown because utilities were not required to report these sites.

 These dumps are almost certainly contaminating water and threatening health and the environment; however, monitoring data are not currently available for most unregulated sites.